 Weekly Parent News

-Click here to download current or past Parents Weekly News bulletins and minutes from Parents Association meetings.
+Click here for weekly parent bulletins and minutes from Parents Association meetings.

 When families sign their contracts for the school year, they are asked to read and review the Family Manual.
 Signing the contract shows that they have read and are in agreement with all the policies outlined in the Family Manual.